Celebrating creative spirit, entrepreneurial vision, and workplace excellence.

 Carolyn Banks

-Carolyn is on the board of the EMA and is CEO of Venus Businesswomen and NZ Businesswomen.
+Carolyn is CEO of NZ Businesswomen and is also on the board of the EMA.
 In her roles she leverages her skills and business acumen to represent and support a network of over 30,000 companies.
 Carolyn’s roles are all focused on supporting the growth and development of businesses in NZ, helping business owners navigate business challenges and opportunities.

 With a focus on strategic development and customer relationship management, business growth and development.
 Carolyn's main goal is to create a business environment where leadership and innovation can thrive, ensuring a bright future for the diverse fabric of our business community.